* Stratfor has been likened to a shadow CIA

 * Stratfor says some emails may be forged, altered

-Feb 27 (Reuters) - The anti-secrecy group WikiLeaks began publishing on Monday more than 5 million emails from a U.S.-based global security analysis company that has been likened to a shadow CIA.
+LONDON, Feb 27 (Reuters) - The anti-secrecy group WikiLeaks began publishing on Monday more than five million emails from a U.S.-based global security analysis company that has been likened to a shadow CIA.

-The emails, snatched by hackers, could unmask sensitive sources and throw light on the murky world of intelligence-gathering by the company known as Stratfor, which counts Fortune 500 corporations among its subscribers.
+The emails, snatched by hackers, could unmask sensitive sources and throw light on the murky world of intelligence-gathering by the company known as Stratfor, which counts Fortune 500 companies among its subscribers.

 Stratfor in a statement shortly after midnight EST (0500 GMT) said the release of its stolen emails was an attempt to silence and intimidate it.

-Stratfor, under the leadership of founder and Chief Executive George Friedman, said it would not be cowed.
+It said it would not be cowed under the leadership of George Friedman, Stratfor’s founder and chief executive officer.
 It said Friedman had not resigned as CEO, contrary to a bogus email circulating on the Internet.

 Some of the emails being published “may be forged or altered to include inaccuracies; some may be authentic,” the company statement said.